drhere/Fixed-Point-Iteration-Method/README.md

 * After differentiation, It will test whether the equation statisfy the convergence theorem of Fixed Point Iteration Method.
 And then, it will do desire iteration.
 ```

 ## Overview
 This code was an addon to the presentation that I gave during my B.Sc.
 Physics 3rd year class at [St. Xavier's College](http://sxc.edu.np/).

+## Visualization
+You can find the visualization of this method at [Intuition of Fixed Point Iteration Method](https://www.youtube.com/watch?v=XhSsu5P1NdY) and [Usual Intuition of Fixed Point Iteration Method](https://www.youtube.com/watch?v=-bSkR0o0-GU)

 ## Future Work
 I have made this program using **for loop**.
 If I have free time someday, I will work for reinventing this program using **while loop**.
 I will warmly welcome if somebody try to work in while loop using these concepts.